rbwestmoreland/rbwestmoreland.github.io/about/index.md

 ---
 Bates Westmoreland
 ===
-I am a software engineer, in Atlanta, Ga, building APIs and hacking on [side projects](/projects).
+I'm a software architect, in Atlanta, Ga, building APIs and hacking on [side projects](/projects).

 <script type="text/javascript">
 if (mixpanel) {